zacharyvoase/hotqueue/README.rst

 Contributing
 ============
-The source is available on `GitHub <http://github.com/richardhenry/hotqueue>`_ - to contribute to the project, fork it on GitHub and send a pull request, all contributions and suggestions are welcome!
+The source is available on `GitHub <http://github.com/richardhenry/hotqueue>`_.
+To contribute to the project, fork it on GitHub and send a pull request, all contributions and suggestions are welcome.